WinterSnowfall/emblem_exporter/README.md

 # emblem-exporter

 GIO wrapper script written in Python 3, designed for rapid import/export and clearing of Nautilus/Caja emblems.
-It will use the GIO cli to generate a JSON export of all the emblems attached to files/folders in a specified path.
-Similarly, it can ingest a JSON file to reapply all possible emblems to items in a certain path.
+It will use the GIO CLI to generate a JSON export of all the emblems attached to files/folders in a specified path.
+Similarly, it can ingest a JSON file to reapply all exported emblems (for now it relies on absolute paths here).

 ### How to use